nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * **Alternative 2:** Individual command knows how to undo/redo by itself.
-  * Pros: Will use less memory (e.g. for `delete`, just save the reader being deleted).
+  * Pros: Will use less memory (e.g. for `deletereader`, just save the reader being deleted).
   * Cons: We must ensure that the implementation of each individual command are correct.

 --------------------------------------------------------------------------------------------------------------------